Deals of the day-Mergers and acquisitions

 (Adds CIBC, Tata Steel, Forestar, Glencore, Rosneft, Sanlam, Capita; Updates Toshiba)

-June 23 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Friday:
+June 23 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Friday:

 ** Miner and trader Glencore hit back with an increased offer of $2.675 billion in cash to buy Australian coal assets from Rio Tinto, that earlier this week said it was favouring a Chinese bid.